beaverbuilder/documentation/docs/beaver-builder/developer/iframe-ui.md

 ### Loading the UI

-If the `fl_builder_ui` `GET` variable is present, the iframe UI will intercept the `template_redirect` hook and render a custom HTML document with only the necessary information to render the iframe.

 The iframe UI works by intercepting the `template_redirect` hook and rendering a custom HTML document with only what's needed to render the iframe when the `fl_builder_ui` `GET` variable is present.

 As the iframe loads the same page, the builder knows to load the iframe's content rather than the iframe's parent by including the `fl_builder_ui_iframe` `GET` variable.
 This allows the builder to send AJAX requests from both the parent and the child because the URL is the same.